 305.4.1 Sewer depth.
-Building sewers that connect to private sewage disposal systems shall have a minimum of 12 inches (305mm) cover at the point the grease trap or septic tank connection.
-Building sewers, less than schedule 40, or rated drain waste and vent only, that connect to public sewage systems shall have a minimum of 18" inches (458mm) cover, and shall not be placed under driveways or parking lots.
+Building sewers connecting to a private sewage disposal system shall be sealed at the point of connection in an approved manner.
+Building sewers using materials less than schedule 40 pressure rated, marked for well casing, or SDR 26, shall have a minimum of 12" of cover, and shall not be used under driveways or parking lots.